oslabs-beta/TrunQ/NPM-Server/README.md

 - argument[2] (number) `| Optional` specify the time in `seconds` you would like redis to store cached data.
 The current default setting is 600 seconds.

 Then place the TrunQ middleware in your Express chain:
-- Be sure to construct your client response with trunQServer.data
+- Be sure to construct your client response with trunQ.data

 ```
-app.use('/graphql', trunQServer.getAllData, (req, res, next) => {
+app.use('/graphql', trunQ.getAllData, (req, res, next) => {
-    res.status(200).json(trunQServer.data);
+    res.status(200).json(trunQ.data);
 })
 ```

 And that's it for server side implementation as long as your Redis database is up and running!

-N.B. - we are currently not configured to hash any data within the Redis server.
+Note: we are currently not configured to hash any data within the Redis server.

 ### Application Configuration